davidmshore/InvestingEssentials/docs/resources/tools.md

 - [1040 Tax Calculator](https://www.dinkytown.net/java/1040-tax-calculator.html) (dinkytown.net)
 	- Full 1040 calculator for making sure everything is in order before the end of the tax year or testing specific calculations.
 - For tax tables see the links to [rates & yields](main.md#rates-yields)<!-- #internal_anchor_link -->.
+## Charting
+- Brokerage firms offer their own tools and there are hundreds of other websites and platforms to choose from as well.
+[BarChart](https://www.barchart.com/) and [TradingView](https://www.tradingview.com/) are two well known services that offer a good selection of tools to choose from without having to login.
+Both offer free accounts to remove annoying popups.
+Enter a ticker, set a duration and drag the chart to a starting point to see the percentage change over time.
+If the ticker is available on [FinViz](https://finviz.com/), the breakdown of a fund is nicely displayed.
+Comparing multiple tickers on [BarChart](https://www.barchart.com/my/compare-stocks) and [Yahoo](https://finance.yahoo.com/compare/) is very easy.
 ## More Calculators and Budgeting Tools
 These tools will primarily consist of calculators to help figure out anything that is not covered above.
 There may also be some software for managing money mentioned within the wiki.